Updated July 2023

-Cisco is the biggest name in networking, with close to 50 per cent of the global Ethernet switch market.
+Cisco is the biggest name in networking, with over 40 per cent of the global Ethernet switch market.

 Thus, the CCNA is one of the most in-demand networking certifications.
 It’s aimed at those who are looking to become network technicians, administrators, or engineers.